██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 The Helix was created when its progenitor star — a medium-mass star similar to our own Sun — shed its outer envelope over roughly 10,000 years as it died.
 The remaining white dwarf at the centre has a surface temperature of approximately 120,000 Kelvin, ionising the surrounding expelled shells.
 The structure is not a single shell but a complex overlapping series of ejection events creating the subtle helix form visible on deep images.
 The inner region contains thousands of cometary knots — small dense nodules of molecular gas each roughly the size of our solar system, with tail-like structures pointing radially away from the central star.

 My image renders the Helix in striking red-orange outer ring contrasting against deep blue-teal inner zone — the classic bicolour signature where outer hydrogen-alpha emission gives way to inner oxygen-III dominated plasma.
-The perfectly oval form, sharp inner torus, and faint outer halo of extended material are all captured with superb fidelity.
-This is our Sun's fate — five billion years from now — rendered in perfect detail from Western Australia.
-A profoundly moving image.
+The perfectly oval form, sharp inner torus, and faint outer halo of extended material are all captured in this image.
+This is our Sun's fate — five billion years from now, a profoundly moving thought.

 ⊕ HOVER TO MAGNIFY